-Can we liable for side effects of vaccination?
+Can we be liable for serious or long-term side effects of vaccination?

 Nonetheless, employers who plan to mandate the vaccine at an early stage should raise this question with their insurers.
 Note also that the Covid-19 vaccination has been added to the government’s Vaccine damage payment scheme.

 Covid 19 - Coronavirus

 Our advice on responding to the coronavirus outbreak.

 Our advice on the impact of the coronavirus outbreak and our guidance on how employers should respond in the UK and internationally.

 As the Covid-19 situation progresses, employers will continue to have to deal with queries around how to deal with sickness and absence at work.

 The remaining Coivd-19 restrictions were lifted in England on 19 July 2021, including the instruction to work from home where possible.
 Many offices will be opening again for the first time since the pandemic began.
 Although the government no longer requires employers to take certain steps, employers need to think carefully about how to manage the health and safety implications of reopening workplaces.